dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   `-proverOpt:O:model_compress=false` and
   `-proverOpt:O:model.completion=true` options.

-* `-countVerificationErrors:<n>` - if 0 then always exit with a 0 exit
+* `-countVerificationErrors:<n>` - if `0` then always exit with a 0 exit
   code, regardless of whether errors are found.
-If 1 (the default) then use the usual exit code.
+If `1` (default) then use the appropriate exit code.
 This option is deprecated.

 ### 24.10.8.
 Controlling boogie {#sec-controlling-boogie}